Reading PostgreSQL Execution Plans with EXPLAIN ANALYZE

 ANALYZE addresses;

-• Low default_statistics_target.
-The default of 100 is fine for most columns.
-For a column with a highly skewed distribution, bumping it to 1000 on that specific column with ALTER TABLE ...
+Then there is a histogram that is too big. default_statistics_target of 100 is fine for most columns.
+For a column with a very skewed distribution, raise it for that one column with ALTER TABLE ...
 ALTER COLUMN ...
-SET STATISTICS 1000 gives the planner a better histogram.
+SET STATISTICS 1000, rather than raising it globally.